-Basal plus incretin therapy.
-Add a newer injectable agent, such as a glucagon-like peptide 1 receptor agonist (GLP-1RA).
+- 1. Basal plus incretin therapy.
+Add a newer injectable agent such as a glucagon-like peptide 1 receptor agonist (GLP-1RA). - 2.
 Basal plus one strategy.
-Add prandial insulin prior to the largest meal of the day.
+Add prandial insulin prior to the largest meal of the day. - 3.
 Basal-bolus combination.
 Add insulin prior to all meals.

-Table 1 (next page) provides details of several studies that have documented the efficacy of these three strategies.5-8
+TABLE 15-8 provides details of several studies that have documented the efficacy of these 3 strategies.